limesquid/favicon-thief/README.md

 ## `findIcon`

-Tries to find an icon that represents given URL best.
+Finds an icon that represents given URL best.

-Favors vector images, square images, and then large images.
+- favors vector images, square images, and large images (in that order)
-It's faster than `findIcons`.
+- it's faster than `findIcons`
-It never throws.
+- it never throws

 ```ts
 import { findIcon } from 'favicon-thief';